-- Contractual clauses intended to control adverse impacts, in line with meeting the environmental and social policies of the Government and the ORTCP. - Requirements for environmental submissions as part of the bid. - Construction supervision will include monitoring of, and reporting on, environmental aspects, on a daily basis. - Environmentally-friendly construction involves little more than the adoption of good construction practices. - A summary of key environmental and social adverse impacts and the contractual obligations which will be imposed on contractors in order to minimise occurrence and severity of construction impacts. - Emphasis on the need for pricing of bids to take into account, compliance with environmental and social requirements set out in the bid documents, so as to facilitate compliance. - The Abbreviated Resettlement Action Plan (ARAP) providing details on the likely impacts on project affected persons resulting from the Redevelopment of the Castries Market-Construction of a Box Park.
+- Contractual clauses intended to control adverse impacts, in line with meeting the environmental and social policies of the Government and the ORTCP. - Requirements for environmental submissions as part of the bid including identifying an E&S officer. - Construction supervision will include monitoring of, and reporting on, environmental and social aspects, on a daily basis. - Environmentally-friendly construction involves little more than the adoption of good construction practices. - A summary of key environmental and social adverse impacts and the contractual obligations which will be imposed on contractors in order to minimise occurrence and severity of construction impacts. - Emphasis on the need for pricing of bids to take into account, compliance with environmental and social requirements set out in the bid documents, so as to facilitate compliance.